Is Keto Good for Gut Health? Here’s What to Know

 Going "keto" is one of the most popular trends in the diet world.
-Dieters follow the diet in the mostly in hopes to lose weight and gain a number of health benefits.
+Dieters often take to keto in hopes to lose weight and gain a number of health benefits.

 Informally known as keto, the ketogenic diet is a very low-carb, high-fat diet.
 The drastic reduction of carbs puts the body into a metabolic state known as ketosis.
 Altering into the state of ketosis mostly limits access to sugar glucose.
 With glucose absent in the bloodstream, insulin release is dramatically reduced.